 - Burns and scalds

-Choking, suffocation and strangulation: was responsible for the largest number of deaths
+These 3 were responsible for the largest number of deaths.

 Choking was predominantly due to food, but small toys were also a risk.
 Never leave your child unsupervised when eating.

 Suffocation most frequently occurred in bed, as a result of pillows or a parent squashing them

 The most common cause of strangulation was loose blind cords, but ribbons and bags should never be left on the side of a cot.

 Falls were responsible for the most accident related hospital admissions for under 5s – nearly 20,000 each year!

 - Falling downstairs